lujanfernaud/ruby-refactoring-katas/README.md

 ## Contributing

 Is there a kata missing?
-Feel free to submit an Issue or a Pull Request.
+Feel free to submit a pull request.